G-Giu-07/compute-science-prj/Diary.md

 I didn't have any issue about RAM or any needs to parallel the preprocessing.java script to filter the database.
 The filtered database is **2.6 GB**, I hope to have no issues when I will use it to build the graph.

+## 16/05/2020 - minor improvements and starting the graph

+I need to improve the **preprocessing step** creating a "converter" for the identifiers to integers.